FireflyMigration/firefly-doc/.Articles/.IIS-Configuration/index.md

 ##### .NET and ASP extensions

-Make sure .NET and ASP are installed on the IIS server
+Make sure .NET and ASP are installed on the IIS server.
+Open the  ‘Turn on or off Windows features’ by using *Run -> optionalfeatures*

 ![](NETASPExt.png)